lirantal/nodejs-cli-apps-best-practices/README.md

 ℹ️ **Details**

 Command line scripts often make use of the shell's `$?` to infer a program's status code and act upon it.
-This is also utilized in continuous integratio (CI) flows to determine whether a step completed successfully or not.
+This is also utilized in continuous integration (CI) flows to determine whether a step completed successfully or not.

 If your CLI always terminates with no specific status code, even on errors, then the shell and other programs that rely upon it have no way of knowing this.
 When an error happens that results in your program's termination, you should convey this meaning.
 For example: